privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ### Open Sourcing

-Bidding and Auction services will be open sourced to [Github repo][59] by the end of June 2023.
-Beyond that, there will be releases every week or a continuous sync to Github will be setup.
+Bidding and Auction services is open sourced to [Github repo][59].
+There will be releases every week or a continuous sync to Github will be setup.

 ### Alpha Testing